spiegelin/Spiegelin/README.md

 # 👾 About Me:
-🎓 Currently studying Robotics and Computer Science at Tecnológico de Monterrey, Campus Guadalajara.<br>💻 Learning Web Development.<br>📚 Taking as many courses as I can.<br>🎺 I'm a trumpeter in a Mariachi group.
+🎓 Currently studying Cybersecurity and Computer Science at Tecnológico de Monterrey, Campus Guadalajara.<br>💻 Learning Web Development.<br>📚 Taking as many courses as I can.<br>🎺 I'm a trumpeter in a Mariachi group.

 # 🌐 Socials: